DIEP Flap Breast Reconstruction

 The passage of this historic legislation marked not just a legal milestone, but also a deeply meaningful achievement for those who need access to breast reconstruction services, as well as members of our own practice.
 Dr. Robert Taylor and our manager, Jennifer Moore, were key figures in the advocacy efforts that led to the bill’s success.
 Through their commitment and perseverance, they helped bring critical attention to longstanding gaps in insurance coverage for breast reconstruction.

 Their involvement was helpful in shaping the bill’s language to address those gaps—ensuring that more women will now have access to advanced reconstructive options such as DIEP flap breast reconstruction.
-Drawing on Dr. Taylor’s clinical expertise and the shared insight he and Jennifer have gained from working directly with patients, their voices were vital in the push for fair and comprehensive coverage.
+Drawing on Dr. Taylor’s clinical expertise and insights gained from working directly with patients, his voice was vital in the push for fair and comprehensive coverage.

 You can view more information about the new Arkansas breast reconstruction insurance law here.